 If the prosecutor chooses to file charges and files them in a timely manner, the next step will be your initial appearance and bail hearing.
 At the bail hearing, the judge will make a decision about whether you can be released on your own recognizance, released with bail that they set, or if you must remain in jail until your case is resolved.
 At the initial appearance, which occurs at or around the same time as the bail hearing, the charges against you will be read and the judge will explain your rights during the criminal process, including your right to counsel.
 In misdemeanor cases, you will also be asked to enter an initial plea, while in felony cases, this will take place later in the process.

-You will want an experienced Philadelphia bail hearing lawyer like those at The Law Offices of Lloyd Long to represent you at this proceeding, where we can argue for you to be released on no or minimal bail based on such factors as your criminal record, the nature and severity of the charges against you, and your ties and contributions to the local community.
+You will want an experienced Philadelphia bail hearing lawyer like those at The Liberty Law Team to represent you at this proceeding, where we can argue for you to be released on no or minimal bail based on such factors as your criminal record, the nature and severity of the charges against you, and your ties and contributions to the local community.
 At your arraignment, we will likely advise you to enter an initial plea of not guilty while we collect all the evidence and assess the strength of the prosecution’s case against you.

 From there, we can work to negotiate a deal with the prosecutor to get your charges downgraded or dismissed.
 If you are facing penalties for a first-time DUI in Pennsylvania, we may be able to convince the prosecutor to allow you into the Pennsylvania ARD program.
 If you complete this pre-trial diversion program successfully, the charges will be dropped.
 Other possible deals include a potential downgrading of the charges to something less serious, such as reckless driving, or the prosecutor recommending a lenient sentence to the judge.
 If you do not wish to take a deal, our skilled Philadelphia criminal defense lawyers ready and able to fight your case at trial.